<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Countermeasure

-The actions taken to address the root causes of problems which prevent you from achieving your goals.
+The actions taken to address the root causes of problems that prevent you from achieving your goals.

 Culture

-Your business' character, made of its values, vision, routines, symbols and structures.
+Your business' character comprises its values, vision, routines, symbols, and structures.

 Current state (current state map)